nikhil-dewangan/new4-demo/README.md

    we using className ="res-card";
    <renders resObj = {resData}/>

+   we use as confi driven ui for taking a data from backend .

 const Heading  = (props) =>{
 <h3>{res-details.props}</h3>
 return <span> this is functional component </span>